ParamTatva-org/param-tatva-sim/README.md

-# 卍 Param Tatva Simulation 卍
+# 卐 Param Tatva Simulation 卍

 **Question:** How did the universe come into existence—and how does it keep doing so?
 **Answer:** Let’s find out.